About & method.

 Because the score must stay comparable from week to week.
 Switching models subtly changes the grid, and pollutes historical comparisons.
 I benchmark the model against competitors every 3 months; I only migrate if the quality gap is clear, and I note the migration in the changelog.

 Yes.
-Three cases: (1) the source isn't covered — if the author posts on a personal blog not indexed by Lantern, I won't see it (suggest a source via the Sources page is the best fix); (2) the LLM under-rates — a short but dense post, or a dry academic paper, can land at 3★ when it deserved 4 (see §03 on the median 0.4★ gap); (3) a cross-post is filed as alias — if Lantern sees the same article on HN and Lobsters, it keeps the first source seen and marks the other as alias.
-For all three, the "show all" filter in the feed surfaces hidden and aliased articles.
+Three cases: (1) the source isn't covered — if the author posts on a personal blog not indexed by Lantern, I won't see it (suggest a source via the Sources page is the best fix); (2) the LLM under-rates — a dense but dry study, or a short post, can land at 3★ when it deserved 4; (3) a cross-post is filed as alias — if Lantern sees the same teardown picked up on two sources, it keeps the first seen and marks the other as alias.
+For all three there's no recovery filter today: what the pipeline drops doesn't reach the feed.
+The fixes are suggesting the missing source, or pinging me when something got under-rated.
 Lantern isn't exhaustive — it's filtered.
 If you want everything, keep Feedly on the side.